idafroseth/tacoms/README.md

 ```
 file-import-existing maven project
 ```
-Locate the file where the pom.xml in the newly added git folder.
+Locate the file where the pom.xml in the newly added git folder and click ok.
+Run maven install by using the dropdown becide the "Play" button.

 <h4>Design</h4>
 The NOR TACOMS contains multiple services which are identified in the TACOMS profile.
 For now it implements the SOW-6 profile.
 Each services run in its own thread and is managed by a Manager which also handles all updates of the GuI.
 All interaction with the router is done in the Model module where you will find a router-class and the VTY operations.